jacksonrayhamilton/bundlifier/README.md

 In the above example, in development (`process.env.NODE_ENV === 'development'`), files will be built in the background initially, and again on subsequent changes to the files.
-In production, files will be built if they haven't already been built, to get the server running quickly and with minimal overhead.
+In production, files will be built if they haven’t already been built, to get the server running quickly and with minimal overhead.

 You can customize which files are processed, too: